Six Selected for 2020-2021 LAF Fellowship for Innovation and Leadership

 Andrea Johnson (2015 National Graduate Olmsted Scholar Finalist), Research Director, Terreform Center for Advanced Urban Research, and Lecturer, The City College of New York, New York City, New York

 Power to the People: Designing for Social Agency of Energy Networks

 While popular media tends to portray political obstacles and technological feasibility as the only major roadblocks to renewable energy transitions, integrating variable sources beyond the site scale precipitates a cascade of design and planning questions.
-As we shift from large-scale engineered infrastructure to decentralized networks, this project will use community solar projects in New York City as a lens for analysis, this project will investigate the ways in which the landscape architecture discipline can reinforce community movements that are interacting with physical infrastructure in new and creative ways.
+As we shift from large-scale engineered infrastructure to decentralized networks, this project will investigate the ways in which the landscape architecture discipline can reinforce community movements that are interacting with physical infrastructure in new and creative ways.
+It will use community solar projects in New York City as a lens for analysis.

 Roxi Thoren, Associate Professor and Department Head, University of Oregon, Eugene, Oregon

 Like wicked problems, the notion of including animals in our design thinking is both critical and profoundly problematic.
 How we approach the agency and presence of our more-than-human companions on this Earth is critical to sustainable, resilient, and just cities and landscapes.
 Through two events, this project will examine the role that animals play in shaping current and future landscapes at multiple scales, from puddles to forests, and will seek a path for designing with animals rather than for animals.
 The outcomes of these events will be compiled into an edited volume of essays, interviews, and projects to expand the reach of the events and disseminate the results to a wide audience of professionals and academics in landscape architecture and affiliated fields.